 In my search for interesting people I recently decided that I needed to focus on finding more women that have done interesting and unusual things.
 So off I went and searched on the Internet and sure enough …..
 Bingo!

-Valma Brenton sure has a very interesting resume which includes international travel, managing businesses in Chile and Tazmania, working as a private investigator, dive master, aquaculture specialist, writer and photographer, to mention just a few of her credentials.
+Valma Brenton sure has a very interesting resume which includes empowering women and international travel, managing businesses in Chile and Tazmania, working as a private investigator, dive master, aquaculture specialist, writer and photographer, to mention just a few of her credentials.

 The common thread through all these diverse experiences is that Valma is a woman who loves to take on challenges, she has had a love of the Ocean ever since she can remember, and she dedicates her time to empowering women, teaching them sailing and self-awareness skills to help them become vibrant, successful and self-confident so they can create their own miracles.